A heart imaging test, often called a cardiac imaging test, is like taking a picture of your heart.

 If you are experiencing any signs or symptoms of heart disease, your doctor may refer you to one of our imaging centers so he or she can get a better understanding of your heart problem.
 This is part of the expert and comprehensive care we offer at Banner Health to ensure you or your loved one are receiving the best treatment possible.

 There are several types of heart imaging tests.
 Your doctor will decide on the best test for an accurate diagnosis.
-Testing options may include:
+Cardiac testing options may include:

 Echocardiography uses high-frequency sound waves (ultrasound) to examine your heart.
 There are many different types of echocardiograms, such as: